XCOM 2 Class Build Guide & Expert Tips!14 Oct 2019 1

-Rangers can attack adjacent enemies with their sword even after using both actions to move or dash, extending their movement range.
-Aliens behave differently to melee; Sectoids take +3 damage from all sword/melee attacks, while some enemies like Muttons counter Ranger melee strikes, fully avoiding damage and hurting the Ranger instead.
+Rangers can attack adjacent enemies with their sword even after using both actions to move or dash, extending their attack range.
+Different aliens react in different ways to melee attacks; Sectoids take +3 damage from all sword/melee attacks, while some enemies like Muttons counter Ranger melee strikes, fully avoiding damage and hurting your soldier instead.
 A couple more things to keep in mind:

-- Due to Rangers' unique ability to recon and flank enemies after the squad is engaged, there is always a strong possibility that a roaming patrol or wrongly executed flank will end up stranding your operative far from the main squad.
-Units with Phantom begin the mission in concealment even when the squad doesn’t, so watch out they don't get caught alone behind enemy lines.
+- Due to the Rangers' unique ability to recon and flank enemies even after the squad is engaged, there is always a strong possibility that he/she may get caught out by a roaming patrol.
+Units with 'Phantom' begin the mission in concealment even when the squad doesn’t, so watch out they don't get caught alone behind enemy lines.

-- If an enemy attempts to attack a Ranger with Bladestorm within melee range, Bladestorm will activate before the enemy attack.
+- If an enemy attempts to attack a Ranger that has 'Bladestorm', and is within melee range, it will activate before the enemy attack.
 Further still, when ADVENT reinforcements drop next to a Ranger, Bladestorm activates before they can react.
-Bladestorm will also activate upon a Viper successfully using its Constrict ability after pulling the Ranger, and allows them to kill the Viper even while constricted.
+It will also activate upon a Viper successfully using its Constrict ability after pulling the Ranger, and allows them to kill the Viper even while constricted.
 However, a Ranger with Bladestorm that panics will attack allies as well when they come into melee range, so keep that in mind when things go south to prevent friendly fire.

 - A Ranger is the only soldier capable of reaching or even surpassing a 100% Critical Hit chance.
 Other classes cannot use shotguns and only have a small chance of getting the Shadowstrike skill from the Advanced Warfare Center, giving the Ranger 45% more chance of landing Critical Hits.